mdfasano/chat-app/README.md

 # ChatterBox
-### A new app for keeping up to date with your friends
+### A multipurpose app for personal use tracking and recording whatever you desire

 ### [Online Deployment](https://chatterbox-sgw3.onrender.com)